 The study concludes that patient activation involves four stages:

-Insignia Health holds the exclusive right to PAM.
-See the following webpage for more information about using PAM to assess a patients’ activation level:
+Insignia Health holds exclusive rights to PAM.
+Visit Insignia Health’s PAM webpage for more information about using PAM to assess a patient’s activation level.

 Development and Test of a Short Form of the Patient Activation Measure